pesterhazy/vagrant-lamp-ansible/README.md

 - memcached
 - asset comilation tools
     - compass
-    - node.js (for asset compilation)
+    - node.js

-This recipe uses the excellent `ansible` as the provisioning tool for *vagrant*.
-It does not use vagrant's `ansible` plugin, however, because it controls the VM from the outside.
+This recipe uses the excellent `ansible` as a provisioning tool for *vagrant*.
+It does not use vagrant's `ansible` plugin, however, because that plugin controls the VM via SSH from the outside (which won't work easily on Windows hosts).

 Instead, this recipe runs `ansible` in its "local" mode (using `-c local`).
+As a result, you don't have to install ansible on the host machine.
 See `ansible/provision.sh` for details.

 To get started, install